dehezhang2/Notes/3103/CS3103_Operating_System.md

   * I/O program includes: **label 4**(before execution, prepare output buffer); **Actual I/O command**(without interrupt, the program must wait and can only test whether the I/O instruction is end); **label 5**(after execution, may include set the flag that indicate the success or failure of the execution)

+  * **If change write to read, you still have to wait, because before finish of reading, you don't have the data to be executed**

     ![](屏幕快照 2019-01-14 下午8.04.52.png)

     ![](屏幕快照 2019-01-14 下午8.04.59.png)

 * Transfer of control via Interrupts

-  * Interrupt suspends(暂停) normal sequence of execution
+  * Interrupt suspends(暂停) normal sequence of execution(control given to the Interrupt Handler)
   * execution resumes when the interrupt processing is completed
+  * **Important** : what could happen when the I/O operation takes much more time than executing the code segment 2 or 3 of the user program, i.e., the user program reaches the second WRITE call before the I/O operation called by the first one is completed: **processor** will wait for the last I/O opeartion, and generate an idle wait time

   ![](屏幕快照 2019-01-14 下午8.11.33.png)

   ![](屏幕快照 2019-01-14 下午8.40.09.png)

+  * Hardware part: done automatically by hardware; Software part: need to be considered by OS programmers
+  * PSW is register store the information of program execution(independent of **stack**)

   ![](屏幕快照 2019-01-14 下午8.43.32.png)

 * Uniprogramming vs Multiprogramming

   * Uniprogramming: only one program is running at a given time
-    * The processor spends a certain amount of time executing, until it reaches an I/O instruction;
-      it must then wait until that I/O instruction concludes before proceeding
+    * The processor spends a certain amount of time executing, until it reaches an I/O instruction; it must then wait until that I/O instruction concludes before proceeding
-  * Multiprogramming: processor has more than one program to execute
+  * Multiprogramming: processor has more than one program to execute(**Enable interrupts**)

     * When **one job(A)** needs to wait for I/O, the processor can switch to the **other job(B,C)**.

       ![](屏幕快照 2019-01-14 下午8.51.43.png)

-* Multiprogramming Example
+* Interrupt, multiprogramming and multiprocessing

+  * **Interrupt**: save the time between the initialization and finalization of I/O operation by doing next instruction, but generate idle wait time when the second write instruction called before the first write completed
+  * **Multiprogramming**: A lot of programs(not instructions) run at the same time, when one is in I/O operation(READ case which is not possible continue or idle time slot), the other do the calculation
+  * **Multiprocessing**: A lot of processors run at the same time
+    * When there is only one program to run, multiprogramming will not improve the performance by fill the I/O wait time, but using multiprocessing can divide one progress into many and run at the same time.

 ### Memory Hierarchy